Lucie Peyraud: Biography

 Lucie Tempier was born in Marseille to a family of traders in December 1917.
-Her father, Alphonse Tempier was a leather importer and owner of the Domaine Tempier vineyard and her mother was Eugénie Roubaud.
+Her father, Alphonse Tempier was a leather importer and owner of the Domaine Tempier vineyard and her mother was Eugénie Raybaud.
 The family had owned Domaine Tempier since 1834.

 In 1940, Tempier and her husband, Lucien Peyraud, took charge of a Tempier family farming and wine estate in Le Castellet (Var).
 The couple kept developing their estate and they and other growers were key in having the Bandol "protected designation of origin" (appellation d'origine contrôlée, AOC) recognized in 1941, and had the ambition of making it one of the great wines of France.
 By 1943, Domaine Tempier released its first bottled wines of rosé, prior to that selling their wine in bulk to wine merchants.

 After World War II, Peyraud traveled the world with her husband to learn about foreign wine and techniques, and to promote French wines.
 Their travels took them to South Africa, Germany, the United States, Austria, Bulgaria, Chile, Georgia, Greece, Italy, Mexico, and Romania.
 Lucien Peyraud was the President of the Bandol Wine Association for 37 years from 1945 to 1982.
 He was also a member of the INAO in 1947 and of the International Organization of the Vine and Wine (OIV), as an auditor in the Oenology Commission.

 Despite being the mother of seven children, Lulu Peyraud acted as an ambassador of the wines of Domaine Tempier, often traveling throughout France to present the estate's wines to restaurants and hotels.